 Automation references from finance and sales

-Selected case studies for process automation: from accounts payable to lead routing and CRM—delivered in East Frisia, Made in Germany.
+Selected case studies for process automation: from accounts payable with OCR to lead routing into the CRM —plus API integration —delivered in East Frisia, Made in Germany.

 What we automate